leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Facebook
 * Medium: Text
-* Annotation process:
-The actual work (~40k comments) was done by 4 expert annotators (PhD students in Linguistics) - native Hindi + native-like English competence.
-Testing of the annotation taxaonomy was done on CF and with experts.
-* Annotation agreement: Using CrowdFlower, each tweet was annotated by 3 annotators (77 annotators took part in total).
-Testing was conducted on 1,100 test instances.
-72% agreement for (Overt/Covert/None) and for the other categories (10-classes), agreement was 57%.
 * Reference: Kumar, R., Reganti, A., Bhatia, A. and Maheshwari, T., 2018.
 Aggression-annotated Corpus of Hindi-English Code-mixed Data.
 ArXiv,.

 __44. Aggression-annotated Corpus of Hindi-English Code-mixed Data__